yandex-cloud/docs/en/container-registry/operations/authentication.md

 > [!IMPORTANT]
 >
-> After specifying all the parameters, don't forget to set as the address for authentication `container-registry.cloud.yandex.net`, otherwise
+> After specifying all the parameters, don't forget to set as the address for authentication `cr.yandex`, otherwise
 > the request will be sent to the default service, [Docker Hub](https://hub.docker.com).

 From the command line, run: